Are you writing your graphic memoir?

 If you are working on autobiographical work, a graphic memoir, whether large or small, this is the place to be.

-I've taught hundred of students, and my own memoir debuted at #1 on the NY Times Bestseller List.
+We've taught hundred of students, and Tom's memoir debuted at #1 on the NY Times Bestseller List.
+Beth has taught creative writing to hundreds over the course of a 25-year career.

-I'm here to help you find your material, find your voice, with an audience of like-minded readers/creators.
+We're here to help you find your material, find your voice, with an audience of like-minded readers and creators.

 The Graphic Memoir Working Group started in Nov 2017 and has been AMAZING...